Today we present a guest post from Tony Messer from Pickaweb.

 Social Media Distribution

 The first place most new content should be distributed after it is published is on social media.
 There, your brand will be able to directly connect with fans and followers.
-So, it makes sense that in order to optimize this social media distribution, the top brands use a number of automation tools like Buffer, SproutSocial, or Edgar.
+So, it makes sense that in order to optimize this social media distribution, the top brands use a number of automation tools and social media engagement tools like Buffer, SproutSocial, or Edgar.

 Putting it All Together